-lose too much of your privacy and intimacy when sharing your bed with The two main worries I hear from parents are the safety and transition (bad habit it again and again!): when you co sleep, always follow all co-sleeping safety guidelines.
+lose too much of your privacy and intimacy when sharing your bed with

+The two main worries I hear from parents are the safety and transition (bad habit) ones.

+it again and again!): when you co sleep, always follow all co-sleeping safety guidelines.
-About the 'bad

-: it's true that some babies, and toddlers, and to be truthful, their parents, will love sleeping in your family bed SO much, that transitioning to their own crib or bed, while never impossible, can take a while at a later age.
+About the 'bad habit': it's true that some babies, and toddlers, and to be truthful, their parents, will love sleeping in your family bed SO much, that transitioning to their own crib or bed, while never impossible, can take a while at a later age.
 That's why, if you decide to cosleep regularly, both you and your partner must be convinced 100%.
 So that if transitioning takes a bit longer than you first thought, you won't not mind too much.